-Notes forming part of financial statements for the year ended 31 March 2025.
+Notes forming part of financial statements for the year ended 31 March, 2025 (All amounts are in Indian Rupees in Lakhs unless otherwise stated)

 3.15 Financial assets

 All regular way purchases or sales of financial assets are recognised and derecognised on a trade date basis.
 Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.